 Whether you read blogs, watch YouTube videos or attend interactive courses, staying up to date with the latest advice is essential to generating persuasive copy.
 After all, readers are constantly changing the way they interact with copy, so putting in extra time to understand your reader will certainly pay off.

-With that in mind, we've got a range of written communication courses that will equip you with the tools needed to plan and create confident and persuasive writing for specific public sector audiences.
-See the next courses coming up.
+We've got a range of Marketing & Communications courses that will equip you with the tools needed to plan and create confident and persuasive writing for specific public sector audiences.